Skip to content

 To start the application stack

-During the first time you are bring up the stack, you will need to run these first to bootstrap Solr and MariaDB:
+During the first time you are bringing up the stack, you will need to run these first to bootstrap Solr and MariaDB:

 docker stack deploy -c <(source .env; envsubst <docker-compose.solr-cloud-bootstrap.yml) solr